The short version

 If you become a client, the lawful basis for processing your data is that it is consent and is required in order for us to provide our services to you.
 In this case, as well as your own personal data, we may also have access to and store the personal data of your clients, website visitors, etc. as part of our work with you.
 Protection of this data is something that we will discuss when we begin working with you.

-- We use Google Analytics for website analytics, so your data may be transferred outside of the EU.
-When this happens, your data is protected by the EU-US and Swiss-US Privacy Shield Frameworks, adhered to by Google Analytics.
+- We use Google for email, so your data may be transferred outside of the EU.
+When this happens, your data is protected by the EU-US and Swiss-US Privacy Shield Frameworks, adhered to by Google.

 - We use Trello to monitor the progress of enquiries and projects, so your data is transferred out of the EU and stored in the USA.
 This is covered by Atlassian’s Privacy Shield agreement.